acon96/LabDisk/README.md

 LabDisk is a Kubernetes dynamic storage provisioner that provides automatic provisioning of NFS and iSCIS volumes backed by an LVM pool.

+The goal of this project is to provide a persistent volume provisioner for Kubernetes that can be run in a "lab" or "homelab" environment.
+Persistent Storage for Kubernetes is difficult to set up if you are not using a cloud distribution or running a CSI package like Longhorn or OpenEBS.

 ## Installation

 1. Install the pre-requisites on every node in the Kubernetes cluster.